ncubes/logo_ncubes/README.md

 This collection is now only the ncube related files.
 The demo programs that are part of MSWlogo have been deleted from this repo.

+Issue: mswlogo help files do not work.
+This can be fixed.
+It is a usoft issue.
+If you research you will find that you can augment your windows system to make it work.
+I have done this on Windows 10 and 11.
+You can too.